Mic-M/ioBroker.logparser/.github/ISSUE_TEMPLATE/Enhancement.md

 about: Request new functionality
 title: ''
 labels: 'enhancement'
-assignees: 'DutchmanNL'
+assignees: 'Mic-M'
 ---

 **!!!
 Before you start !!!!**
-Verify if there is not already an issue requesting the same Enhancement
+Verify if there is not already an issue requesting the same Enhancement.

-**Describe wanted Enhancement !**
+**Describe desired Enhancement !**
-A clear description of the wanted functionality
+A clear description of the desired functionality

 **Why should we put effort in it ?**
 Please add some additional information why this Enhancement should be integrated

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the request here.